-3.12.3.4 The #pragma regsused Directive
+3.12.3.6 The #pragma regsused Directive

 HI-TECH C will automatically save context when an interrupt occurs.
 The compiler will determine only those registers and objects which need to be saved for the particular interrupt function defined.
+The #pragma regsused directive allows the programmer to indicate register usage for functions that will not be "seen" by the code generator, for example if they were written in assembly code.